epigen/scrnaseq_processing_seurat/README.md

 # Features
 The workflow perfroms the following steps.
 Outputs are always indicated by the respective prefix.
 - Preparation (prefix: RAW)
-  - Load (mutlimodal) data per 10X sample from Cell Ranger output
+  - Load (mutlimodal) data per 10X sample from Cell Ranger output OR count matrices in the MTX format
   - Load metadata
   - Extend metadata with Seurat::PercentageFeatureSet
   - Assign guide-RNA and KO target gene, if applicable